sahib/rmlint/docs/rmlint.1.rst

 :``--version``:

     Print the version of rmlint.
-Includes git revision and compile time features.
+Includes Git revision and compile time features.
 Please include this when giving feedback to us.

 Traversal Options